mre/endler.dev/content/2022/rust-allocs/index.md

-If you need more flexibility or you just can't tell the size of an object at compile-time (e.g. because you read data from a user-specified file), you can allocate memory on the heap at runtime instead.
+If you need more flexibility or you just can't tell the size of an object at compile-time (e.g. because you read data from a user-specified file), you can allocate memory on the heap &mdash; at runtime &mdash; instead.
 You can freely allocate any memory address on the heap and its size is virtually unlimited, however it is generally slower as it might require a syscall for allocations and you might have to reallocate memory when growing things like a